jvrglr/Scripts_and_notes/Git-Github_notes.md

 * Use MIT (or CC BY 4.0 if it's more data/scripts than software).
 * Add citation statement to readme:

 This project is shared for **academic and research purposes**.
-It is free to use, redistribute, modify, and share for research purposes, provided that proper credit is given to the authors through citation of:
+It is free to use, redistribute, modify, and share for research purposes, provided that proper credit is given to the authors through citation of: add_ref

-Aguilar, Javier, Miguel A. Muñoz, and Sandro Azaele.
-*The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable.*
-arXiv preprint arXiv:2509.24977 (2025).